The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Problem Context

 Federated Transfer Learning (FTL) extends FL by facilitating knowledge sharing across different domains or tasks, aiming to enhance model performance where direct data sharing is infeasible.
 Unlike FL, which focuses on aggregating updates to refine a global model, FTL emphasizes transferring knowledge from a well-resourced source domain --- rich in labeled data --- to a target domain with limited labeled resources.
 This cross-domain learning is achieved by sharing model parameters or learned features instead of raw data, thus inherently supporting privacy by keeping the data localized while only model information traverses domains.

-The crux of FTL's effectiveness lies in its domain adaptation strategies, where the challenge is to make a model trained in one domain perform well in another with distinct data distributions, feature spaces, and tasks.
-This process, inherently more complex than the simple update aggregation in FL, demands sophisticated communication for exchanging not just model updates but also domain-specific adaptations, leading to higher communication overhead.
-Moreover, FTL must navigate the delicate balance between privacy and utility.
-It leverages the privacy-preserving nature of FL by ensuring that sensitive data remains within its original domain, with additional measures like differential privacy further enhancing security.
-However, this focus on privacy necessitates careful handling to ensure that the transferred model knowledge does not inadvertently leak sensitive information.

-FTL's requirement for domain adaptation introduces significant communication overhead and computational complexity.
-The iterative process of model adaptation and fine-tuning across domains entails multiple rounds of communication, each adding to the logistical and computational demands of deploying FTL at scale.
-Despite these challenges, the potential of FTL to leverage cross-domain knowledge without compromising data privacy stands as a compelling advancement in distributed machine learning.

 FTL is particularly useful in scenarios where data cannot be pooled together due to privacy concerns but where tasks across domains are related.
-For example, in healthcare, models trained on data from one hospital can be adapted to improve predictions in another hospital, despite differences in patient demographics or data collection practices.
-Similarly, in finance, knowledge from credit scoring models in one region can be transferred to enhance models in another region.
+For example, in healthcare, models trained on patient data from one hospital on one task can be adapted to improve predictions in another hospital on a different task, despite differences in patient demographics or data collection practices.
+Similarly, in finance, the knowledge from credit scoring models in one region can be transferred to enhance models in another region.